Miami Dolphins: History

+Don Shula

 The Dolphins were the worst team with a 15–39–2 record in their first four seasons under head coach George Wilson, before Don Shula was hired as head coach.
 Shula was a Paul Brown disciple who had been lured from the Baltimore Colts, after losing Super Bowl III two seasons earlier to the AFL's New York Jets, and finishing 8–5–1 the following season.
 Shula got his first NFL coaching job from then-Detroit head coach George Wilson, who hired him as the defensive coordinator.
 The AFL merged with the NFL in 1970, and the Dolphins were assigned to the AFC East division in the NFL's new American Football Conference.

 For the rest of the 20th century, the Shula-led Dolphins emerged as one of the most dominant teams in the NFL, with only two losing seasons between 1970 and 1999.
 They were extremely successful in the 1970s, completing the first complete perfect season in NFL history by finishing with a 14–0 regular-season record in 1972 and winning the Super Bowl that year.
 It was the first of two consecutive Super Bowl wins and one of three appearances in a row.
 The 1980s and 1990s were also moderately successful.
 The early 80s teams made two Super Bowls despite losing both times and saw the emergence of future Hall of Fame quarterback Dan Marino, who went on to break numerous NFL passing records, holding many of them until the late 2000s.
 After winning every game against the division rival Buffalo Bills in the 1970s, the two teams gradually developed a competitive rivalry in the 80s and 90s, often competing for AFC supremacy when Jim Kelly emerged as the quarterback for the Bills.
 The Dolphins have also maintained a strong rivalry with the New York Jets throughout much of their history.

+After Marino and Shula retired and with the rise of Tom Brady and the New England Patriots, the Dolphins suffered a decline in the 2000s and 2010s.
+During that time, the team's level of play was largely described as mediocre.
+They have only made the playoffs four times since Marino's retirement and have usually not been able to find a quarterback to replace him.